Rhinoplasty In Perth

 As with all cosmetic procedures, there are risks involved with undergoing a rhinoplasty procedure.
 However, major complications are infrequent.
 In terms of what can be experienced during recovery, patients can expect swelling, bruising and pain that can be managed with prescribed medication.

 To better explain the risks, it’s important to note there are two different approaches to the rhinoplasty procedure.
 When the surgery is performed from inside the nose, no scars are visible.
 However, when it requires an open technique or narrowing of flared nostrils, small external scars will be present.
-In over 95% of cosmetic nose procedures Dr Cooper performs at our Perth clinic, he uses an open approach.
+In over 95% of cosmetic nose procedures our surgeons perform, they use an open approach.
 In addition to temporary swelling and nasal stuffiness, other problems may include bleeding and septal perforation.

 The most common complication is when the aesthetic ideals are not realised, particularly if the patient had unrealistic expectations as to what can be achieved with the surgery and given the results are somewhat subjective.
 In 10% of cases, a revision procedure may be offered to alter the results.